 Capacity is the ability of individuals and communities to meet their needs, solve their problems and achieve their goals.
 Giving aid can temporarily alleviate the symptoms of poverty, but building capacity equips people to address the causes and find long-lasting solutions.

 Building capacity requires time, commitment, and solutions to a range of problems – contaminated water, malnutrition, poor health, lack of education, unemployment, and hopelessness.
 Feeding a hungry child is good, but how much better to equip a family to grow its own nutritious food, prevent illness with clean water and good hygiene, and send their children to school?

 Here are some of the ways Bopoma Villages is building capacity in Zaka, Zimbabwe:

 Capacity is destroyed by illness.
-Sick adults cannot work, farm, or care for children; sick children cannot grow, go to school, learn, or play.
-Sick families end up on a downward spiral of disability, unemployment, poverty, malnutrition, and poor education.
-Improving health builds capacity!
+Sick adults cannot work, farm, or care for children; sick children cannot grow and develop as they should, go to school, learn, or play.
+Sick families end up on a downward spiral of disability, unemployment, malnutrition, and poverty.
+Improving health builds capacity.
 Bopoma Villages’ programs bring clean water, improved hygiene, and good nutrition to rural villagers.

 Equipping Local Volunteers